tsundberg/selenium-test-automation/README.md

 Build the project using

 ```
-./gradlew test
+./gradlew test --daemon
 ```

 from a command line prompt.

 Gradle doesn't have to be installed for this to work.
 A Gradle version will be downloaded and installed when you run `gradlew`.
+Specifying `--daemon` will speed up the execution of Gradle.

 ### Maven